 Pensions in the US are offered by some employers and also by the government to senior citizens and those with disabilities.

-There are lenders who will look at these benefits as a form of income and consider the pension payments when evaluating your ability to repay the loan.
+There are lenders who consider disability benefits a form of income along with employer and Social Security retirement payments when evaluating your ability to repay the loan.

 The table above can be a good starting point to find a loan for people who rely on a pension as their main source of income.
 You can click on the name of the lender to read a review, and you can click “Go to Site” to submit your application.
 If you have questions regarding your eligibility, you can contact the lender directly.

 Personal loan applications are counted as inquiries on your credit report.
 Inquiries play a factor in your overall credit score.
 Lenders may also view too many inquiries as a red flag.
 To keep your credit in good standing and improve your chances of approval, you may want to consider limiting your number of loan applications.